-We hope to welcome you to Fullers Mill Garden very soon.
+We look forward to welcoming you to Fullers Mill Garden very soon.
 To help you make the most of your trip to our corner of Suffolk, we have listed below some of the other local attractions of interest.

 Other gardens & attractions

-Lackford Lakes, managed by Suffolk Wildlife Trusts, lie beside the River Lark and have been created from former gravel pits.
-Lackford Lakes is a wonderfully diverse reserve with meadows, woodland, reed beds and streams.
-The Visitor Centre is open from Wednesday – Sunday and on Bank Holidays – 10am to 4pm 1st November to 31st March and 10am to 5pm 1st April to 31st October.
+Lackford Lakes, managed by Suffolk Wildlife Trust, lies beside the River Lark and have been created from former gravel pits.
+Lackford Lakes is a wonderfully diverse reserve with meadoes, woodland, reedbeds and streams.
+The Visitor Centre is open from Wednesday – Sunday and on Bank Holidays – 10am to 4pm, 1st November to 31st March and 10am to 5pm, 1st April to 31st OCtober.
 The reserve and hide network are open from dawn to dusk every day.

 Wyken Hall, Vineyards & The Leaping Hare